-If the IRS has applied the injured spouse's refund against the spouse's tax liability, or you are concerned that the IRS may do so, file Form 8379 along with your Federal tax return.
+If the IRS has applied (or will apply) the injured spouse's refund against the spouse's tax liability, or you are concerned that the IRS may do so, file Form 8379 along with your Federal tax return.
 The form requests identifying information for both the taxpayer and spouse as well as information needed to determine how much of the tax and refund is attributable to each spouse.
 The IRS makes the actual calculation then divides the refund between you and your spouse.

 File Form 8379 if all three of the following apply: